noynaert/csc264/00_Getting_Started/00_070_x86_Assembler.md

 ## Structure of the assembly language statement

-There are two different forms of assembly language.
+There are two different "Dialects" of assembly language.

 * AT&T or GAS assemblers
 * Intel assemblers